atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ## Updating the homepage

-Now that we know how to fetch data lets use it on the homepage to fetch the homepage resource and display the value of the `body-text` property.
+Now that we know how to fetch data let's use it on the homepage to fetch the homepage resource and display the value of the `body-text` property.

 In `src/pages/index.astro` change the content to the following: